Duration

 The Problem

 Startgrid is a project aimed at simplifying a complex user workflow of finding embedded opportunities while enhancing the user experience.
 As part of the project, I had the opportunity to work with a lead developer and product owner who were looking for a product designer to collaborate with in designing an intuitive user workflow and interface.
-Our goal was to create a streamlined user interface that would improve consumer engagement and satisfaction.
-Through the use of innovative design and technology, the hope was to be able to create a seamless experience that enables users to achieve their goals of uncovering new opportunities efficiently and effectively.

 The Solution